 The water cycle

-When rain falls over the landscape, a fairly significant amount is returned to the atmosphere by a process called evapotranspiration.
-Trees transpire water and release to the air via their leaves as they pull moisture from the soil through the stems and to the leaves in the process of photosynthesis.
-Over heavily forested areas the volume that is transpired can be very significant, over half of the incoming rainfall.
-Over non-vegetated areas, water settled on the surface is quickly evaporated to the atmosphere by incoming solar energy.
-Of the water that is retained within the landscape, a portion infiltrates into the deeper layers of the soil and bedrock where it contributes to groundwater storage, while the remainder traverses through the upper layers of the soil and bedrock (sub-surface flow), and over the soil surface to enter streams and rivers generally as surface flow or river flow.
+Over non-vegetated areas, water that settles on the surface is quickly evaporated to the atmosphere by incoming solar energy.
+Of the water that is retained within the landscape, a portion infiltrates into the deeper layers of the soil and bedrock where it contributes to groundwater storage, while the remainder traverses through the upper layers of the soil and bedrock (sub-surface flow), and over the soil surface, to enter streams and rivers generally as surface flow or river flow.
 This water eventually finds its way to the sea.
-The graphic illustrates the water or ‘hydrological’ cycle typical for a small island like Saint Lucia, how the water components are divided.
+The graphic illustrates the water or ‘hydrological’ cycle typical for a small island like Saint Lucia.

 During the dry season that lasts from February to May, an additional 8 intakes may be brought into production to augment the water abstractions from the other intakes, when the natural base flows in the rivers decline due to the reduced rainfall.
-The problem however with extracting water from intakes situated along the lower reaches of the rivers is that they are significantly more prone to pollution from the wide range of human activities that may be occurring across the landscape.

 Of all the rain that falls on the surface of the island over the course of a year, only a very miniscule amount of that water that infiltrates and ends up in the rivers is extracted for potable water.
 The vast majority of the water finds its way to the sea.